Jerry Harris Allegedly Raped A 15-Year-Old Boy In A Bathroom At A Cheerleading Event

 The new allegations were made in a government motion for pretrial detention against Harris, who rose to fame earlier this year in the Netflix docuseries chronicling the cheerleading team at Navarro College in Corsicana, Texas.

-Harris, 21, was arrested and charged last month with one count of producing child pornography for allegedly soliciting nude photos from minors.
+Harris, 21, was arrested and charged last month with one count of producing sexual abuse images for allegedly soliciting nude photos from minors.
 He is currently being held in a Chicago jail.

 Casting him as a "brazen sexual predator" who could not control his urges, prosecutors said it would be unsafe to release him into the community before his trial.
 They said that since his arrest they had spoken with "multiple other victims who all describe near identical criminal conduct by Harris involving the sexual exploitation of minors."